All Episodes

 We haven't seen inflation this hot since January of 1991.

-Kate, I think if you put all this together, it means that for this holiday shopping season, Americans should expect uh slower service, higher prices, and fewer options.
+Kate, I think if you put all this together, it means that for this holiday shopping season, Americans should expect slower service, higher prices, and fewer options.

 That's Joe Biden.

-Uh it's just a disaster every time this guy opens his mouth.
+It's just a disaster every time this guy opens his mouth.

-Because as soon as he takes a question, he can't handle it.
+No wonder why they won't let this guy take a question, because as soon as he takes a question, he can't handle it.

-You know, we had Donald Trump on TV last night, 40 what minutes straight talking coherently with great specificity and great detail on every topic I threw at him last night.
+You know, we had Donald Trump on TV last night, 40, what, minutes straight talking coherently with great specificity and great detail on every topic I threw at him last night.

 And it's refreshing to hear from somebody that is not weak, frail, and a cognitive mess.